directus/directus/.changeset/dull-ducks-shake.md

 '@directus/api': patch
 ---

-Update filename_disk extension to match current mimetype on uploaded images
+Fixed filename_disk extension not getting updated when replacing an image with another file extension